Noaaan/MythicMetals/PATCHNOTES.md

 - New Carmot Armor Items
 - New Osmium Armor Items
 - New Star Platinum Armor and Tools
-  - Comes with a cloak too!
+  - Comes with a cloak if you do not have any capes equipped, just like Hallowed!
 - New Kyber Armor Items
 - New Silver Armor Items
 - Tweaked Midas Gold Armor Items